-2013 \$'000 2012 \$'000 Impaired reinsurance and other recoveries before allowance for impairment 5,493 8,677 Less: Allowance for impairments at 1 January Decrease in impairment recognised during the year (5,928) 2,825 (7,049) 1,121 Allowance for impairments at 31 December (3,103) (5,928) Impaired reinsurance and other recoveries after allowance for impairments 2,390 2,749
+2014 \$'000 2013 \$'000 Impaired reinsurance and other recoveries before allowance for impairment 199 5,493 Less: Allowance for impairments at 1 January (3,103) (5,928) Decrease in impairment recognised during the year (33) 2,825 Write off of previously impaired reinsurance recoveries 2,937 • Allowance for impairments at 31 December (199) (3,103) Impaired reinsurance and other recoveries after allowance for impairments MARIO ALCONO DE CANONIO 2,390

-An allowance has been made against some reinsurance recoveries in view of the significant uncertainties as to whether the Group will eventually be able to recover them from the related third party reinsurers.
+In previous years an allowance was made against some reinsurance recoveries in view of the uncertainties as to whether the group would be able to recover them from the third party reinsurers.
+During the year a final settlement was received from the liquidator and the amount confirmed as uncollectable was written off.